-No evidence was noted of significant harm and there is not a strong case to consider that the risks from the land are of sufficient concern that the land poses a significant possibility of significant harm to Humans, Property, Environmental Receptors or Controlled Water as defined in the statutory guidance.
-CIRIA C552 states that on a site with a low risk classification 'It is possible that harm could arise to a designated receptor from an identified hazard, but it is likely that this harm, if realised, would at worse normally be mild'7.
+There may be a risk to human health via the ingestion of the crops grown on the site may accumulate radioactive particles within them and as such introduce radioactivity into the food chain, however the risk is considered to be low.
+No evidence was noted of significant harm and there is not a strong case to consider that the risks from the land are of sufficient concern that the land poses a significant possibility of significant harm to Humans (via direct contact and inhalation), Property, Environmental Receptors or Controlled Water as defined in the statutory guidance.
+CIRIA C552 states that on a site with a low risk classification 'It is possible that harm could arise to a designated receptor from an identified hazard, but it is likely that this harm, if realised, would at worse normally be mild.